The Bankrate promise

 Before hurricane season starts, complete a check of your entire home.
 You may want to look for holes, gaps and openings and fill them.
 You might tighten screws and replace any damaged brackets or braces.
 Essentially, you want your home to be in the best shape possible.
 If you do not feel up to completing a comprehensive review of your home’s hurricane preparedness, a licensed contractor should be able to help you.

 - Do not tape windows or glass doors.
 Placing a tape X on glass surfaces will not keep them from shattering and is a waste of valuable time, according to NOAA.

 - Prepare for high-rise pressure changes.
 If you live in a high-rise building, be aware that wind pressure increases with height.

-- Batten down the patio/yard.
-Don’t leave anything outside, including furniture, playthings and tools.
-Trim trees so branches won’t bang against the house, and do it early enough so the trimmings can be hauled off before a hurricane.
+- Trim your trees.
+Cut back your trees so they do not hit your house, and do it early enough so the trimmings can be cleared away before a hurricane.
 Otherwise, they could become projectiles in a major storm.

 - Get some sandbags.
 Most municipalities will give away sandbags a few days before the storm makes landfall.
 Placing sandbags in front of your doors can help keep water out of your home.

 - Consider investing in a generator in case the power goes out.
 It can extend the life of your refrigerated and frozen foods, allow you to charge your devices or give you the option to run a fan or air conditioner for comfort.

 - Fill your bathtub with water.
 If your power goes out, your water pump will also stop working.
 That means those on well water should fill their bathtubs with water before the storm hits.
 Although this water won’t be potable, you can use it for flushing the toilet and general cleaning.